humaxai2025/LLMHardwareChecker/README.md

 ⭐ **Starring this repository** - it helps others discover this tool!

 Found a bug or have a feature request?
-Please [open an issue](https://github.com/your-username/llm-hardware-checker/issues).
+Please [open an issue](https://github.com/humaxai2025/LLMHardwareChecker/issues).

 ---

-**Made with ❤️ for the AI community.
+**Made with ❤️ by HumanXAi for the AI community.
 Happy LLM running! 🤖**

 ---